morozov312/Simple-Grid-and-Pug/README.md

 # About repository
-Prupose this work is study HTML template engine - pug, and practice to CSS grid layout.
+Prupose this work is study HTML template engine - Pug, and practice to CSS grid layout.
 # Completed work
 * PUG
 Project contains several pag modules, for each section of layout, which build in one index.html file